tonkeeper/tonapi/README.md

 # Using an SDK
 To make things simpler for developers we introduced an SDK: https://github.com/startfellows/tonapi-sdk-js

-Also since tonapi is build with **swagger** you can generate SDK for any language you perfer.
+Also since tonapi is build with **swagger** you can generate SDK for any language you prefer.
 Please use swaggerfile available on this URL: https://tonapi.io/swagger/swagger.json

 # Authorization